simon-weber/gmusicapi/README.md

 * Searching for songs, artists, and albums.

-What's on the way:
+**What's on the way:**

-* integration with the Android service api
+* integration with the Android service api, thanks to [Darryl Pogue](https://github.com/dpogue/Unofficial-Google-Music-API)
-* better packaging
+* more user-friendly abstractions

 ##Usage